-Certificate programs teach students about various financial strategies.
-They also study industry basics, such as percentage calculations, financial statements, compound growth, bond yield calculations and basic statistics.
-Students may be able to complete a certificate program within 18 months.
+Graduate certificate programs teach students about various financial strategies.
+Students also study industry basics, such as percentage calculations, financial statements, compound growth, bond yield calculations and basic statistics.
+Students may be able to complete a fully online certificate program in 18 months.

 Programs are typically offered through college and university continuing education and professional development centers.
 Consequently, these programs are often designed for individuals working in the financial sector or a related field or for those who have a relevant undergraduate degree.

 Students learn about how to budget, save, manage debt and prepare financial statements.
 Other topics can include business law, economics, ethics and industry regulations.

 This course examines Medicare and Social Security.
 Students also learn about the various types of retirement plans, investment strategies and distribution requirements.